Dāvis Bertāns

 Dāvis Bertāns (born 12 November 1992) is a Latvian professional basketball player for Dubai Basketball of the ABA League and the EuroLeague.
-Nicknamed the "Latvian Laser", he also represents the Latvian national team.
+Nicknamed the "Latvian Laser", he also represents the Latvian national team until 2026.
 He was the 42nd pick in the 2011 NBA draft by the Indiana Pacers.

 Professional career

 Kadeti (2007–2008)

 In 2007–08, Bertāns played for ASK Kadeti II.

 Riga (2008–2010)

 Between 2008 and 2010, Bertāns played for BAA Riga of Latvia's second division.
 During this time, he also had two stints in the top division with ASK Riga at the end of the 2008–09 season, and with BK Keizarmezs Riga at the start of the 2009–10 season.

 Barons (2010)

 Bertāns started the 2010–11 season with BK Barons.

 Olimpija (2010–2012)

 In November 2010, Bertāns signed a multi-year deal with Slovenian club Union Olimpija.
 Following the 2010–11 season, Bertāns was selected by the Indiana Pacers with the 42nd overall pick in the 2011 NBA draft.
 However, his rights were immediately traded to the San Antonio Spurs along with the rights to 15th overall pick Kawhi Leonard for George Hill.